hpoleselo/octoROS/README.md

 **Paste the copied API Key on the 13th line of** ``` messenger.py ```

-In case the printer you're using is a MakerBot, then you need to install the GPX plug-in, which will enable us to send gcode to octoprint, which will take care of the conversion to x3g.
-In order to do that do the following:
+In case the printer you're using is a MakerBot, then you need to install the GPX plug-in, because OctoPrint doesn't support the x3g format, only gcode.
+GPX will take care of the conversion from gcode to x3g.
+Do the following:
 1. In the octoPrint home screen go to configurations/Plugin manager/Get More
 2. Search for GPX and click install
 3. After GPX is installed, make sure to check in the plugin's list if the GPX plugin is enabled